WHERE HAVE I BEEN?

 Just a note to let my loyal readership, fellow bloggers, and fellow authors know that I have not fallen off the face of the planet.
 I’m still busy at the authoring business here at home-office central.

 This summer I was busy with lots of day trips, some vacation adventures, and lots of family visits, which set me way behind schedule.
 But that is all now a thing of the past since the new school year has been off to a great start for my children–and me.
-Some of our summer fun here: a trip to Wisconsin, enjoying the lack of crowds (as compared to southern California) and the beautiful scenery and wonderful weather, especially in Door County on Lake Michigan; a trip around the San Diego harbor closer to home; an evening walk here at home with our very own ‘Rosco the Rascal.’
+Some of our summer fun here: a trip to Wisconsin, enjoying the lack of crowds (as compared to southern California) and the beautiful scenery and wonderful weather, especially in Door County on Lake Michigan; a trip around the San Diego harbor closer to home; an evening walk here at home with my daughter and our very own ‘Rosco the Rascal.’

 Cana Island Lighthouse, WI